AI Agent Hallucinations — The Business Risk Nobody Talks About

 Financial agents process payments or refunds based on hallucinated authorization.
 They approve transactions based on hallucinated credit limits or account status.
 The damage: financial loss, regulatory exposure, audit findings.

 The pattern is clear.
 The higher the stakes of the agent action, the more dangerous the hallucination.
-This is why Agent Corps starts with email triage before expanding agent scope.
-Prove the agent works at low stakes before giving it access to high-stakes systems.
+We start with email triage before expanding agent scope.

 No defense eliminates hallucinations entirely.
 The goal is to reduce hallucination blast radius and catch errors before they propagate.